fbsamples/NeurIPS2018/README.md

-# NIPS 2018 Examples
+# NuerIPS 2018 Examples

-This repo contains the Jupyter notebooks that were shown on the rolling deck screen at Facebook booth during NIPS 2018.
+This repo contains the Jupyter notebooks that were shown on the rolling deck screen at Facebook booth during NuerIPS 2018.

 ## Installing